Sale!

 Take the online trainer course at your own pace (3 hours total is typical).
 Quiz questions along the way prepare you for the final exam.
 Instant access to your safety certification, wallet card, and training kit materials (to use when training others) is granted once the online trainer course is completed and the subsequent online exam passed.

 Congratulations!
-You've earned your lifetime trainer certification and may train your workers whenever you need.
+You've earned your lifetime trainer certificate and may train your workers whenever you need.

 PURCHASE COURSE